bstaruk/starbase-react/readme.md

 [starbase](https://github.com/bstaruk) was built first as a [webpack 4](https://github.com/webpack/webpack) & [webpack-dev-server](https://github.com/webpack/webpack-dev-server) boilerplate, with advanced features like [Webpack Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) and [offline-plugin](https://github.com/NekR/offline-plugin) supported by default. starbase-react just puts a spin on things.

 #### _postcss, cssnext and more!_
-[PostCSS](https://github.com/postcss/postcss) is the way to go, and starbase-react embraces the future of CSS development.
-Out of the box, your PostCSS syntax will be compiled with a few baseline plugins:
+[PostCSS](https://github.com/postcss/postcss) is the way to go and starbase-react embraces the future of CSS development.
+Your PostCSS syntax will be compiled with a few baseline plugins:

 * [cssnano](https://github.com/ben-eb/cssnano)
 * [cssnext](https://github.com/MoOx/postcss-cssnext)